 Is there any immunity or vaccine for warts?

 No, there is no immunity or vaccine for plantar warts.
-There are vaccines for other types of HPV infections (such as genitals) but not for plantar warts.
+There are vaccines for other types of HPV infections (such as genitals) but not for plantar wart.
 We still do not fully understand why the immune system in a healthy person cannot get rid of the plantar warts.
 But the main theory says that the virus hides itself and its DNA inside the skin cells (epidermal cells) and that is why the immune system cannot recognize it.
 However, there are reports showing that a humoral immunity may be established by antibodies that can prevent future reinfection of that specific HPV subtype.

 Are warts painful?